MorphZG/morphzg.github.io/_posts/2023-09-03-Who-am-i-For-real.md

+---
+layout: post
-# Who am i?
+title: Who am i?
 For real
+categories: [life, career]
+---

 Young, naive and overconfident.
 Now, 36 years of age, frustrated but highly motivated.
 I thought success will come by default but was wrong.
 I always felt confident with skills and value i offer to my employee. bartender since 2005 till now. and i was sure i am a good one. but after my 30 birthday i started to question. somehow i realized i have other skills and interests that none of my colleagues have.
 In more than a decade of my bartending None of my work buddies. few more years have passed and i am now sure i am different. i just don’t fit into the stereotype.